wachaon/wes/docs/README.en.md

 There are some conditions for packaging.

-1. Only one module can be published in one *repository*
+1. Only one package can be published in one *repository*

 2. Make sure that the repository name on *github* and the local working directory name are the same.